-At this time the City has no capacity to use CDBG funds to provide rental assistance, produce new housing units, acquire units, or rehabilitate existing units.
-The City will fund Interfaith Caring Ministries for emergency rent/utility assistance which is classified as a subsistence assistance - public service - not a housing activity as it is a one-time assistance.
+At this time the City has no capacity to use CDBG funds to provide general rental assistance under ESG or HOME definitions and rules, produce new housing units, acquire units, or rehabilitate existing units.
+The City will fund Interfaith Caring Ministries for emergency rent/utility assistance which is classified as a subsistence assistance - public service - not a housing activity as it is a short-term assistance.